Cheeseburger Pepper Cups Recipe

 - 1/2 teaspoon garlic salt

 - 1 cup (4 ounces) shredded cheddar cheese

 - 1. Cut peppers in half lengthwise and remove seeds; set aside.
-In a large skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
+In a skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
 Stir in the rice, tomato paste, ketchup, Worcestershire sauce, mustard, garlic salt and pepper.
 Spoon into peppers.

 Reviews for Cheeseburger Pepper Cups

 "Very good stuffed peppers.
 I only think the cheeseburger taste was slightly moderate.
 Next time I may use tomato juice or sauce rather than the paste, which kept the filling a bit drier."

 "Absolutely delicious.
 I only used 2 large peppers, and all the stuffing.
 Like the other reviewers I used V-8 juice (that's what my Mom always used), and based on janeirv's review I decided to microwave the peppers for a couple of minutes before stuffing them."